nigradwohl/risk_booster/README.md

 ## Text-checking tool

-* handle the unhandled numbers
-* life-expectancy: in wiki; at least social engineering
-* Feedback button
-* instructions on which risk information we can handle (not years -- longer living etc.)

 * Increase the number of test-texts that are successfully handled
-    + also handle number words
     + detect absolute risk reductions (e.g., smaller percentages, percentage points): distinguish from unidentified percentages (and mention if they are likely relative)
 * detect if numbers have a reference (e.g., is only the number of infections or percentages in groups reported?
 Do we also have the group sizes?)